Cart

 Key success factors:

-- Business model where sellers do not pay commission (only buyers pay fees – "buyer protection fee")
+• Business model where sellers pay no commission (only buyers pay fees – "buyer protection fee")

-- Social nature of the platform (ability to follow, comment, like)
+• The platform’s social nature (ability to follow, comment, like)

 Results:

 In 2026, Vinted has over 8 million active users in Poland (20% of the population!).
-Over 80 million transactions of second hand products are conducted annually on the platform.
+More than 80 million transactions of second hand products take place on the platform annually.

-Case Study 2: FajneCiuchy24.pl – Professionalization of the Second Hand Market
+Case Study 2: FajneCiuchy24.pl – Professionalizing the Second Hand Market

 Context:

-FajneCiuchy24.pl is a Polish online second hand store founded in 2020, which in 6 years has become one of the leading players in the curated online stores segment with used clothing.
+FajneCiuchy24.pl is a Polish online second hand store founded in 2020, which over 6 years has become one of the leading players in the curated online stores segment with used clothing.

 Key success factors:

-- High product curation – every clothing item is thoroughly checked, priced, and described
+• High product curation – every wardrobe item is carefully checked, priced, and described

-- Wide range of categories: women's clothing, men's, children's, shoes, handbags
+• Wide category range: women’s clothing, men’s, children’s, shoes, bags

 Case Study 3: The "Reserved Re-Loved" Program